Enrico Chiesa: International career

 Chiesa played for the Italian team from 1996 to 2001, collecting a total of 22 caps with 7 goals.
 Chiesa made his senior international debut in a 2–2 friendly draw against Belgium on 29 May 1996 in Cremona, marking the occasion with a goal.
 He was subsequently selected by manager Arrigo Sacchi to play for Italy at the UEFA Euro 1996 tournament later that year, ahead of other established strikers such as Roberto Baggio, Gianluca Vialli, and Giuseppe Signori.
 Chiesa appeared in two group stage matches, the first in a 2–1 defeat against the Czech Republic, where he scored Italy's only goal of the match, and the second in a 0–0 draw against Germany, as Italy were eliminated in the first round.

 He also was called up to the 1998 FIFA World Cup by manager Cesare Maldini as a replacement for Fabrizio Ravanelli.
 He appeared in Italy's opening group match of the 1998 World Cup, which ended in a 2–2 draw against Chile, also appearing as a substitute in the 1–0 victory in the round of 16 match against Norway.
-Italy were eliminated in the quarter finals on penalties by hosts and eventual champions France.
+Italy were eliminated in the quarter-finals on penalties by hosts and eventual champions France.
 Under manager Dino Zoff, Chiesa appeared in Italy's 6–2 friendly win over the FIFA World Stars on 16 December 1998, organised to commemorate the centenary of the Italian Football Federation, scoring a hat-trick.
 He also scored a goal in a 4–0 victory over Wales in a European qualifying match in Bologna, on 5 June 1999.
 He made his final appearance for Italy under Giovanni Trapattoni, in Italy's 1–0 friendly win over South Africa in Perugia, on 25 April 2001.

 Alongside Alessandro Del Piero, Chiesa holds the unique record for the most goals scored by an Italian international coming off the bench (5).
-Chiesa is currently the last player to manage 2 goals in his first two Italy appearances.
+He is also the most recent player to manage two goals in his first two Italy appearances.